caheredia/hashtag_tumbler/README.md

 `hashtag.py` contains a dictionary, hashtags.
 The items in hashtags are lists of hashtags, where the names define a user defined hashtag category.

+# With straights sqlite3
+- About 11,000 rows/s can be written if one c.commit() is call made after all inserts.
+Otherwise, about 200 rows/s.

+# With async sqlite3
+- Aysnc writes rates are about 180 rows/s which is on par with regular writes!
+- with uvloops speeds are faster than straight sql calls, ~220 rows/s.

 # uvloop
 uvloop seems to be slightly faster, but needs to be repeatadly tested.